kermitt2/grobid/doc/Grobid-docker.md

 **NOTE**: the support to Docker is still experimental.

 Docker is an open-source project that automates the deployment of applications inside software containers.
+The documentation on how to install it and start using it can be found [here](https://docs.docker.com/engine/understanding-docker/).

 GROBID can be instantiated and run using Docker.
-The image information can be found here: `https://hub.docker.com/r/lfoppiano/grobid/`
+The image information can be found [here](https://hub.docker.com/r/lfoppiano/grobid/).

-The process for fetching and running the image is:
+The process for fetching and running the image is (assuming docker is installed and working):

 ```bash
 > docker pull lfoppiano-grobid